SoravsHeyGen

 💡 Analysis

-Here's the thing— Overall assessment: Sora wins for general use focused work.
-HeyGen better when general use is priority.
+Here's the thing— Overall assessment: Sora wins for OpenAI's groundbreaking text‑to‑video model capable of minute‑long realistic clips. focused work.
+HeyGen better when An AI video platform for creating professional talking‑head avatar videos. is priority.

 ⚖️ Verdict